Large Value Estimates for Dirichlet Polynomials with Characters and Zero Density of Dirichlet $L$-Functions: The contribution of The contribution of S3

 Since we are summing over $m_{2}$ with $|m_{2}|\sim M_{2}$, we can replace $-m_{2}$ with $m_{2}$ without altering the overall sum.
 Inserting this in \eqref{trsdyas3} then gives the result. \end{proof}

-With Proposition \ref{S3B1} established, three additional tools are required to ultimately derive the $S_{3}$ bound: a sharp estimate for summing over affine transformations with GCD twists, moment bounds for $\tilde{R}$ and $R$, and the energy bound for $W$.
+With Proposition \ref{S3B1} established, three additional tools are required to ultimately derive the $S_{3}$ bound: a sharp estimate for summing over affine transformations with GCD twists, moment bounds for $\tilde{R}$ and $R$ and the energy bound\footnote{For a finite set $W$ of pairs $(t, \chi)$, we define its energy $E(W)$ as } for $W$.
 These will be developed in the following three sections.

-\section{summing over affine transformations with GCD twists}
+\section{Summing over affine transformations with GCD twists}

-For parameters satisfying $0<M \leq (qT)^{\varpi}$ with $0<\varpi <1$, and given a sequence of compactly supported smooth functions $\overrightarrow{f}=\{f_{b}\}_{\substack{1 \leq b \leq q \\ (b, q)=1}}$, we define
+For parameters satisfying $0<M \leq (qT)^{\varpi}$ with $0<\varpi <1$ and given a sequence of compactly supported smooth functions $\overrightarrow{f}=\{f_{b}\}_{\substack{1 \leq b \leq q \\ (b, q)=1}}$, we define

 which is an average of sums of affine transformations with GCD twists.
-The objective of this section is to establish \begin{proposition} Suppose that $\overrightarrow{f}=\{f_{b}\}_{\substack{1 \leq b \leq q \\ (b, q)=1}}$ is a sequence of smooth functions such that, each $f_{b}(u)$ is non-negative and supported on $|u|\lesssim 1$ and $\hat{f}_{b}(\xi) \lesssim_{j} (qT)^{3}(T/|\xi|)^{j}$ for all $j \in \mathbb{N}$.
+The objective of this section is to establish \begin{proposition} Suppose that $\overrightarrow{f}=\{f_{b}\}_{\substack{1 \leq b \leq q \\ (b, q)=1}}$ is a sequence of smooth functions such that each $f_{b}(u)$ is non-negative and supported on $|u|\ll 1$ and $\sum_{\substack{1 \leq b \leq q \\ (b, q)=1}}|\hat{f}_{b}(\xi)| \lessapprox_{j} (T/|\xi|)^{j}\phi(q)\sup_{b,u}f_{b}(u) $ for all $j \in \mathbb{N}$.
 Then

 \end{proposition}